 Believe it or not, there are plenty of traders out there who never took the time to truly master these important tools of the trade.
 They might be carving out an okay career, but it could be a whole lot better, if they brushed up on the basics.
 Even if you did take the time to learn all that you could when you were starting as a trader, there can be benefits to revisiting the basics.
 Think of it as a tune-up for your foundation.

 Whether it’s taking a time out to revisit your own notes from your early days as a trader or signing up for my Millionaire Challenge, investing in education can make you a better trader.

 3. Get a mentor, and meet with them frequently.
 I’m often talking about how important having a mentor is for your career.
 But, many people think that once they’ve obtained a mentor, they can cross that off their to-do list.

 Finding a mentor is a great first step.
 But, to really benefit from their knowledge, you’ve got to meet with your mentor frequently.
 Pick their brain and learn from them.
 Utilize the many tools and resources that your mentor has to offer.

 4. Diversify.
 Don’t put all your eggs in one basket.
 As a trader, diversification is important, because it will spread out your money and ensure that you won’t lose it all, if a business deal goes sour.
-As I detail in this post, most millionaires don’t have just one stream of income–most rely on three or more different sources….see this online strategy, for example.
+Most millionaires don’t have just one stream of income–most rely on three or more different sources….see this online strategy, for example.

 Even though I identify myself as a trader, the fact is that my teaching and consulting work has allowed me to diversify my career in a very natural way.